 Moo-ving on up!
 A heifer is a young cow that will grow up into a source of milk, cheese, fertiliser and ploughing power.
 Cows can also be bred and either passed on to other community members or sold for a profit.

 Gifts and donations of $2 or more are tax deductible.

 Should the number of items sold or the funds raised exceed the amount needed for the projects these gifts are intended to fund, TEAR Australia will redirect donations to similar development work.

-Giving heifers and goats to vulnerable families is only one part of SERVE’s Eastern Region Community Development project, which has a multi-pronged approach to development.
-The project also implements activities like adult literacy courses and community Self-Help Groups, which meet together and access training in health, gender equity, advocacy and how to care for the environment.
+Enabling vulnerable families to gain access to heifers and goats is only one part of SERVE’s work.
+It also implements activities like adult literacy courses and community Self-Help Groups, which meet together and access training in health, gender equity, advocacy and how to care for the environment.

 About our partner – SERVE